guibarbas/barbas-dwms/README.txt

 2. screenshot-2 received email

 == Changelog ==
+= 2.0 =
+New version released.
+Fix: Small adjustment to Hooks.

 = 1.0.4 =
 * Update: Compatibility with WordPress version 6.4.1.
 * Add: Check for PHP version 5.6 or higher.